Blog / Guide

 Attachment Verification is Hard

-With 8,000 attachments across 4,500 notes, manual verification is impossible.
-You can't open every exported note and check every image.
-This is why automated verification of attachment integrity is essential for large accounts.
+With thousands of notes and attachments, manual verification is impractical.
+You cannot reasonably open every exported note and check every file, so automated completeness and integrity checks are important for large accounts.

 Common discovery: Users often find missing attachments months later when they need a specific file.
 By then, they may have deleted the original or no longer have Evernote access.